valkey-io/valkey/src/commands/README.md

   * `"arguments"`: A list with the same structure as its parent.
 Present if type is "block" or "oneof"
   * `"display"`: ("entries-read", "key" or "pattern")
   * `"key_spec_index"`: An index into the `key_specs` array.
 Only if `type` is `key`.
   * `"multiple":`  true if the argument can be repeated multiple times.
-Ommitted means false.
+Omitted means false.
   * `"multiple_token"`: Unclear meaning.
 Maybe meaningless.
   * `"optional":` True if the argument is optional.
 Omitted means false.
   * `"since"`: Version (string) when the argument was introduced.